macmullensantiago/Apuntes--/README.md

   ### Algebra
     * https://lindagreen.web.unc.edu/wp-content/uploads/sites/5262/2020/08/classNotes_m110_2018F.pdf

-  ### Class
-    * A template for creating instances of an object
-    * A template for an abstract data type
-    * Is used to make instances, meaning particular versions of that structure
-    * Provide a convinient way to aggregate procedures and data in a single estructure

-      class Student:
-        school = 'MIT'
-        def calculateFinalGrade(self):
-              return theFinalGrade

-    * classes can include attributes (data) and methods (procedures).

-      #### Superclass - Person
-      #### Subclass - MITPerson           // Inheritance

   ### What is a Class?
     * Blueprints for creating bundles of data and code that are related
     * A "Car" class can have attributes that describe its brand, model, color, miles, and anything else descriptive; these are also know as "fields".